 How to Apply

-Please email your Resume/CV and Letter of Intent to birdhelp@hawaiiwildlifecenter.org.
-Please also let us know what term/dates you are interested in applying for.
+Email your Resume/CV and Letter of Intent/Cover Letter to birdhelp@hawaiiwildlifecenter.org.
+Please write “Wildlife Rehabilitation Internship Application” plus the Term/dates you are interested in applying for in the Subject line.

 Wildlife Veterinary Externship